-The Company applies a fair value measurement hierarchy to assets and liabilities in the consolidated balance sheet carried at fair value.
-A fair value measurement has been applied to capital work-in-progress as detailed in note 7.
+The Company applies a fair value measurement hierarchy to assets and liabilities in the consolidated statement of financial position carried at fair value.

 A number of the Company's accounting policies and disclosures require the determination of fair values for both financial assets and non-financial assets and liabilities.
 The fair value has been determined for measurement and/or disclosure purposes based on the methods described below.
 Where applicable additional information on the assumptions used to determine fair value is included in the notes related to the specific asset or liability.